Baker City, Oregon: Transportation

 Interstate 84 (I-84) runs along the eastern edge of Baker City, while U.S. Route 30 passes through its downtown.
 Oregon Route 7 runs between I-84 in Baker City and Sumpter and Austin to the west.
 Oregon Route 86 heads north and east past the National Historic Oregon Trail Interpretive Center and on to the cities of Richland and Halfway.

 The city owns and operates the 398 acre Baker City Municipal Airport, located about 3 mi north of downtown in rural Baker County.
-Greyhound Lines offers long-distance bus service via a depot in the city.
 Northeast Oregon Public Transit provides hourly trolley service around Baker City, as well as twice daily bus service to La Grande, on weekdays.

 Baker City is served by the Union Pacific Railroad (UP), originally the Oregon Railway and Navigation Company (OR&N).
 In 1887, the UP acquired a long-term lease on the OR&N, which connected to existing UP track and the Oregon Short Line at Huntington.
 The UP provides freight service but not passenger service to Baker City.
 Between 1977 and 1997 the city was a regular stop along the former route of Amtrak's Pioneer between Chicago, Salt Lake City, Boise, Portland, and Seattle.

 Schools and libraries

 Baker City is served by Baker School District 5J.
-It includes Baker High School, Baker Middle School, Brooklyn Primary, and South Baker Intermediate as well as Keating Elementary and Haines Elementary in rural Baker County.
+It includes Baker High School, Eagle Cap Innovative Jr/Sr High School Baker Middle School, Brooklyn Primary, and South Baker Intermediate as well as Keating Elementary and Haines Elementary in rural Baker County.
 Serving about 1,800 students, 5J is the largest of three school districts in Baker County.

 Baker Middle School was designed by Ellis F. Lawrence and completed in 1917.
-It is constructed from local tuff and is a stripped classical style.
+It is constructed from local tuff in a stripped classical style.
 As of 2011 the building was unoccupied and was on the Most Endangered Places in Oregon list of the Historic Preservation League of Oregon.

 The main branch of the Baker County Library system is in downtown Baker City.
 The other branches are in Haines, Huntington, Halfway, Richland, and Sumpter.